Loading…

 How AI contract review works in 2026 — accuracy, tools, costs and what to do (and not do) when deploying it in Australian legal and ops teams.

-AI contract review has gone from a curiosity to a serious productivity layer for in-house counsel, law firms and procurement teams.
-In 2026, the tools can reliably pull key terms, compare drafts against a playbook and flag risk in plain English.
-But the same tools, used carelessly, can confidently miss a critical clause.
+That's why AI contract review has gone from curiosity to serious productivity layer for in-house counsel, law firms and procurement teams.
+In 2026, the tools can reliably pull key terms, compare drafts against a playbook and flag risk in plain English — but used carelessly, the same tools can confidently miss a critical clause.
 Here's how to deploy AI for legal documents without trading speed for risk.

 AI contract analysis is genuinely good at: